Syllabus for SOC-291

 Students please note: You have the option of submitting any of your assignments to Turnitin.com.
 Submit any additional assignments through the slots with the optional label.
 However, submitting other assignments is NOT a requirement and you should not submit originality reports for these assignments to your mentor.

 The midterm examination is a closed-book, proctored online exam.
-It covers material from modules 1 to 6.
-The exam is two hours long and consists of multiple-choice questions only.
+It covers material from modules 1 to 3.
+The exam is two hours long and consists of essay questions.

 Statement about Cheating